vishnuharidas/april-ssg/content/pages/styles.md

 ---
-title: "Styling Your April⋅SSG Website"
+title: "Example CSS Variations Preview"
 ---

 April⋅SSG provides a default CSS file in the `/template` folder for basic website styling.
 This sample page demonstrates several themes, each based on the default stylesheet with different color variations.
 Use the buttons below to preview each theme.